| | | IIt is late in the year, he is alone on the sheltered beach in the small

 it, it was always somewhere else.

 more than half a century.
-He wore a sinister uniform covered with mold, in
+He wore a sinister uniform covered with mold,

 his hand he held a revolver.
-He didn't want the man to recognize him and
+He didn't want the man to recognize him

 turned his face away, but when he looked again his father sat on the

 sidewalk, naked, covered with sores.
-Now he wanted to go to him, but the
+Now he wanted to go to him, but

 old man looked at him with so much fear that he lurched back.
 His ribs